Defxult/discordLevelingSystem/README.md

 * `role_name`
 * `mention` (`str`) The discord role mention string

-When creating role awards, all role ID's and level requirements must be unique.
+When creating role awards, all role IDs and level requirements must be unique.
 Level requirements must also be in ascending order.
 It is also possible to assign different role awards for different guilds.
 If you don't want any role awards, set the `awards` parameter to `None`.
 When setting `awards`, it accepts a `dict` where the keys are guild IDs and the values are a `list` of `RoleAward`
 <div align="left"><sub>EXAMPLE</sub></div>

 ```py